This article was originally written in 2016 but has been updated in 2019 to include the latest info about the Medieval City of Essaouira.

 There are plenty of other options for Essaouira hotels and accommodation.

 - Riad Chbanate: is perfectly located, just a few minutes walk from Essaouira beach.
 It also has a beautiful rooftop terrace overlooking the medina.
+The hotel’s spacious rooms feature traditional Moroccan design, with fireplaces and luxurious bathrooms.
+Car rentals and guided tours are available through the hotel’s concierge desk.

 - Dar Dayana: is smack bang in the middle of the medina and boasts a peaceful garden, which is like a little oasis of calm in the midst of the city.
+You’ll be within a short walking distance from the beach, fishing port, and lots of shops.

-Our View of Essaouira, Game of Thrones Country
+Our View Of Essaouira, Game Of Thrones Country

 If it wasn’t for our flight to Romania, we probably would’ve lingered in Essaouira for a few more days, enjoying the town’s perfect balance of medieval charm, bohemian feel, and laid-back atmosphere.
 But as all wonderful trips go, this one has run its course.